-(June 2021) The new Student Enrollment Building is 16,000-square-foot building - a one-stop shop for student enrollment services.
-Serving as an engaging first point of contact to welcome new and returning students, this center will provide a space that is functional and less stressful for students beginning their College career path.
+(2021) An approximately 16,000-square foot building serving as a one-stop shop student enrollment service center.
+An engaging first point of contact to welcome new and returning students, this center provides a space that is functional and less stressful for students beginning their College career path.

 Offices Include:

 Admissions

 Advising

 Registration & Records

 Financial Aid

 The HUB